knetikmedia/knetikcloud-javascript-client/docs/BRERuleEngineRulesApi.md

 Create a rule

 Rules define which actions to run when a given event verifies the specified condition.
-Full list of predicates and other type of expressions can be found at GET /bre/expressions/
+Full list of predicates and other type of expressions can be found at GET /bre/expressions/. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; BRE_RULE_ENGINE_RULES_ADMIN

 ### Example
 ```javascript